FATBO1/c_project/README.md

 ## Basic Features

-- Users can input various data to create the bar charts
+- Users can input various data to create bar charts
   - Name of Title
   - Number of Categories
   - Category Value
   - Name of X axis
-- Sorting according to alphabetical order or bar length
+- Users can sort charts according to alphabetical order or bar length
-- Saving of chart to a text file
+- Users can save charts to text files
   - Users can determine the file name
-- Input validation
+- Users will have their input validated by the program which displays appropriate error messages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>